Worladem/odin-recipes/README.md

-This is a project to practice lesson thought on html and to express my understanding.
+This project is to express my understanding of html and how it works.